MCPS Strategic Plan FY 2022-2025

 26

-*Data represents students who are in centrally managed admission, criteria-based programs
+*This data represents only students who are invited to centrally managed admission, criteria-based/lottery programs.

 BOE Presentation